youssefaltai/task50/README.md

 This is my CS50's Final Project, it is a To-do web app created using Flask and Bootsrap.
 You can sign up for a new account.
 You can create, edit and delete tasks, and of course, mark them as done.

-You can either use the app by clicking [here](http://task50.herokuapp.com/),
+You can either start using the app by clicking [here](http://task50.herokuapp.com/),

 or walk through the steps below to run the app locally on your machine.